-The dwarf sperm whale measures just 6.9-8.9 ft (2.1-2.7m) with a weight between 300-600 lb.
-They are similar in looks to the pygmy sperm whale but have a squarish head, flatter back, and a more prominent, pointed, erect dorsal fin.
+The dwarf sperm whale measures 6.9-8.9 ft (2.1-2.7m) with a weight between 300-600 lb.
+They look similar to the pygmy sperm whale but have a squarish head, flatter back, and a more prominent, pointed, erect dorsal fin.

 Best Place to Watch: Baja California

-There are several thousand of the species off the West Coast of America.
-They have pigmentation on their heads that is different on both sides, which is rare for a whale.
+There are several thousand off the West Coast of America.
+They have pigmentation on their heads that is different on both sides, rare for a whale.
 This coloration is said to be to confuse their prey.

 They are the second-largest living animal on Earth after the blue whale.
 Populations of the fin whale can be seen almost year-round in the Gulf of California.

-Best Place to Watch: Aleutian Islands and Pribilof Islands, New England, Eastern Seaboard, Alaska, Newfoundland, Bay of Funny, Baja California, St Lawrence River and Gulf of St Lawrence.
+Best Place to Watch: the Aleutian Islands and Pribilof Islands, New England, Eastern Seaboard, Alaska, Newfoundland, Bay of Funny, Baja California, St Lawrence River, and Gulf of St Lawrence.

 Gervais’ Beaked Whale

-They are gray, blue, or brown on the upper side, with a gray that is paler underneath.
+They are gray, blue, or brown on the upper side, with a paler gray underneath.
 They have a small head with a short beak and can have a dark patch around the eyes.

-Their foreheads are flattened, and at the blowhole, their head is indented.
+Their foreheads are flattened, and their head is indented at the blowhole.
 Their dorsal fin is shark-like, and they usually have scarring on the body.

 Best Place to Watch: Eastern Seaboard.